These keto coconut macaroons are baked to golden perfection and

 Keto Coconut Macaroons

-- Fold in the shredded coconut using a fork or spatula.
+- Fold in the shredded coconut using a rubber spatula.

 - Add a few tablespoons of water or coconut milk if the mixture looks too dry and crumbly.